huthaifa96/Engineering-65/README - Fantasy League.md

 ##### Sprint Retrospective

 A very frustrating and infuriating sprint as I can't find a solution for the unit test 'update' problem.
 I think working with the guys tomorrow should help and I'll ask for their advice.

+#### Sprint 5

+##### Sprint Goals

+The goals for sprint 5 is to fix the update error for my unit tests, add a second players page and have that page linked to the first page

+##### Sprint Review

+For the first time in this project, all the goals set out for a sprint was achieved!
+All the tests are functional and are passing, whilst the second page is all set up and linked with the first page.

+##### Sprint Retrospective

+This was the best sprint in the whole project!
+As mentioned in the review, all the goals set at the beginning of the sprint was achieved.
+I spent the last couple of hours of sprint 4 trying to get the tests working but had no success.
+So I thought it'd be best if I started sprint 5 by creating the second page and linking it to the first and thankfully, that went smoothly.
+Then in the afternoon, after looking at the tests and slightly amending them, they also passed to my delight!

+#### Sprint 6

+##### Sprint Goals

+The aim of this final sprint is to add a background image, check all the data is in place (each team has 5 players and each player has their attributes filled in), the project board is up to date and do a mock demonstration to the group.

+##### Sprint Review

+##### Sprint Retrospective